Hiking in Parnitha Mountain

 Did you know that hiking in Parnitha mountain in Athens is one of the best things to do in Athens?
-The Parnitha National Park in Athens is a large mountain, with numerous beautiful trails and a remarkably diverse terrain that surprises you at every turn of the trail.
+The Parnitha National Park in Athens is a large mountain, with numerous beautiful trails and a remarkably diverse terrain that surprises you at every turn surprises you at every twist and turn of the trail.

 Parnitha mountain is a short drive from Athens and one of the four mountains that surround Athens: Aigaleo to the west, Parnitha to the north, Penteli to the northeast, and Hymettus to the east.

-Hiking in Parnitha mountain, especially during the weekends, is super popular to all ages, to both families and experienced hikers.
+Hiking in Parnitha mountain, especially on weekends, is incredibly popular among people of all ages, including families and experienced hikers.

-Greece is a mountainous country and ideal for hiking like Kalavrita in mainland Greece, the Greek islands like Sifnos in the Cyclades or Hydra in the Argo Saronic islands with many km of beautiful trails.
+Greece is a mountainous country and offers a wide variety of diverse landscapes: Kalavrita in mainland Greece, the Greek islands like Sifnos in the Cyclades, or Hydra with many km of beautiful trails.

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.